personaltelco/ptp-splash-page/README.md

 ## Getting it installed on a router and PTP_VARNAME_PTP variables

-The ptp-splash-page htdocs directory is consumed as part of the FOOCAB.pl build process of the [openwrt-files repo](https://github.com/personaltelco/openwrt-files/)
+The ptp-splash-page htdocs directory is consumed as part of the FOOCAB.pl build process of the [ptp-openwrt-files repo](https://github.com/personaltelco/ptp-openwrt-files/)

 Specifically these files are placed in the /www directory